 Our Greenest tariff not only provides you with 100% renewable electricity and 10% green gas, it also carbon offsets the remaining 90%.
-We do this through an inspiring project in the Kasigau Corridor of Kenya – helping to reforest the region and provide social, economic and environmental opportunities to its rural communities.
+We do this through an inspiring project in the Kasigau Corridor of Kenya – helping to protect the threatened forest and wildlife in the region, and provide social, economic and environmental opportunities to the rural communities.
 When we choose to make brighter choices about our energy, incredible things can happen.

 To upgrade to Greenest, call 0333 344 2686